realisto/REATokenLottery/README.md

 The last two digits of the hash of the block number modulo the total number of the participants of the lottery round will be the winning number of the raffle.

-The ticket numbers corresponding to contributions will be choosen pseudo randomly by a computer program an published here.
+The ticket numbers corresponding to contributions will be choosen pseudo randomly by a computer program and published here.